Blog optimization is obviously an important part of website positioning but did you know it can also help you get more leads?

 Without an actionable step that directs a reader elsewhere on your site and captures their info – whether it is directly to your opt-in, or to another type of CTA within that individual post – you just lost a potential lead!

 To avoid this, each post should be designed to leverage the lead generation potential you can achieve through blogging.
-Be sure that every visitor sees your CTA, thus increasing the percentage of those who will actually click on it AND take action.
+Be sure that every visitor sees your CTA increasing the likelihood they’ll actually click on it AND take action.

 Don’t underestimate text links